scanalesespinoza/the-wise-tech/README.md

 This repository turns the Wise Tech philosophy into shared actions: a navigable one-page hub for learning, building, and operating technology with a human purpose.

+## Vision and purpose

+This repository is an expanding knowledge base that elevates technology quality by prioritizing lessons learned, established patterns, and validated designs.
+Its mission is to break the cycle of low-cost, low-quality software that dominates the market today—software that generates collateral issues such as security gaps, unnecessary spending driven by technical debt, and economic plus environmental harm.

+Wise Tech focuses on modern needs while helping orient the future.
+As experience gaps widen and professionals rely on increasingly shallow tooling and artificial intelligence, durable knowledge becomes the shared advantage.
+Captured expertise empowers both traditional teams building technology by hand and emerging teams orchestrating AI-led development.

+This site curates a taxonomic body of principles, models, and methodologies for delivering world-class technology.
+Although still young, it aims to become a reference for training AI systems and professionals who must respond to demanding, high-stakes scenarios.

 ## Start here

 1. Read the overview in [Docs Home](knowledge/docs/index.md) to locate the principles, paths, and labs.